django-helpdesk/django-helpdesk/docs/standalone.rst

 1. Update the `Caddyfile` to replace the `localhost` URL with your desired production URL.

-2. Modify the `docker-compose` file to adjust the paths.
-By default, files are stored in `/tmp`.

-3. For custom configurations, bindmount a `local_settings.py` into `/opt/django-helpdesk/standalone/config/local_settings.py`.
+2. For custom configurations, bindmount a `local_settings.py` into `/opt/django-helpdesk/standalone/config/local_settings.py`.

-4. To customize the logo in the top-left corner of the helpdesk:
+3. To customize the logo in the top-left corner of the helpdesk:

    .. code-block:: html